nes-lab/shepherd-tools/readme.md

 - IVonne Reader
   - `convert_2_ivcurves()` converts ivonne-recording into a shepherd ivcurve
 - examples
+  - `example_convert_ivonne.py` converts IVonne recording (`jogging_10m.iv`) to shepherd ivcurves, NOTE: slow implementation
+  - `example_extract_logs.py` is analyzing all files in directory, saves logging-data and calculates cpu-load and data-rate
   - `example_generate_sawtooth.py` is using Writer to generate a 60s ramp with 1h repetition and uses Reader to dump metadata of that file
-  - `example_extract_logs.py` is analyzing all files in directory, saves logging-data and calculates cpu-load and data-rate
-  - `example_convert_ivonne.py` converts IVonne recording (`jogging_10m.iv`) to shepherd ivcurves, NOTE: slow implementation
   - `example_plot_traces.py` demos some mpl-plots with various zoom levels
+  - `example_repair_recordings.py` makes old recordings from shepherd 1.x fit for v2
   - `jogging_10m.iv`
       - 50 Hz measurement with Short-Circuit-Current and two other parameters
       - recorded with "IVonne"